Pinna3/chartposting_stocktwits_bot/README.md

 ***Nothing is set in stone, doesn't have to be perfect just yet.
 Just get prototype up and running.

 Next step: ATR Trailing Stops, timed exits, bollinger exits.

+Also: Will need backup API for finnhub down periods... (need industry data)